Warren General Hospital

 Warren General Hospital - Warren, PA

 Warren General Hospital is a detox and addiction treatment facility located at 2 Crescent Park in the 16365 zip code of Warren, PA.
-As a detox center, it offers opioid detox, cocaine detox and alcohol detox.
-The treatment program at Warren General Hospital includes hospital inpatient detoxification and hospital inpatient treatment.
-Warren General Hospital offers treatment to adult men, people with dual diagnosis treatment and adult women.
+As a detox center, it offers cocaine detox, opioid detox and benzodiazepines detox.
+The treatment program at Warren General Hospital includes hospital inpatient treatment and hospital inpatient detoxification.
+Warren General Hospital offers treatment to young adults, people with dual diagnosis treatment and adult women.
 It accepts women and men into their treatment and detox program.

 Address: 2 Crescent Park, Warren, PA 16365